-In 2016, more than 18,400 people were injured while on their bikes in the UK, according to the Royal Society for the Prevention of Accidents.
+Thousands of people are injured each year whilst on their bikes in the UK, according to the Royal Society for the Prevention of Accidents.
 However, these are just the incidents reported to the police, so it likely that even more people have suffered a cycling accident.

 Accidents and injuries sustained while cycling can often be caused by other road users.
-The majority of cycling accidents in 2016 were the result of a collision with a motor vehicle.
+The majority of cycling accidents are the result of a collision with a motor vehicle.
 However, this is not the only way you could sustain an injury while cycling, with other causes including:

 - Losing control of the bicycle as a result of poor cycling lanes and road/trail design